-They will rebalance your portfolio every 90 days to match your asset allocation.
+They will rebalance your portfolio about once every 95 days, if needed, to match your asset allocation.
 If you need to change the target allocation, Blooom will adjust to that on the next rebalancing date.

 They will also adjust your portfolio so that it matches your glide path, which is how your allocation changes as you age and near retirement.
 They will lower your allocation in stocks, increasing it in bonds as you get closer to retirement.

-Lastly, there is personalized support with licensed and certified financial advisors.
+Lastly, there is personalized support with licensed financial advisors.
 You can ask them anything (I haven't tested this myself).

 What Blooom is Missing

 The biggest thing I notice is that Blooom doesn't take into consideration your entire portfolio's asset allocation.
-Retirement assets are just one piece (and even then, Blooom doesn't do IRAs) and so it's on you to remember what you want your 401(k) to do if it's outside the standard.
+Retirement assets are just one piece and so it's on you to remember what you want your 401(k) to do if it's outside the standard.

 In other words, let's say you keep most of your stock investments in a taxable brokerage account because you want the favorable long term capital gains.
 If you put bonds inside your 401(k), since the bond dividends don't qualify for long term capital gains, then Blooom will think you're over-exposed.